Hard Disk Drive Fault Symptoms

 Electronic controller and mechanical assembly operate as a parametric matched pair.
 Do not swap the electronics controller card for another as this my constitute a risk of damage to the data stored on the hard disk drive platter , especially if the revision number of the PCB is different.

 Large volume production and increasing performance demands means controller card integrated circuit component count is now in single figures.
 Faulty hard disk drives therefore exhibit very few discernable physical fault symptoms.
-Diagnosis and repair is only possible using a Data Recovery Company with specialist capital intensive test and reprogramming equipment.
+Diagnosis and repair of latest hard drive technology is only possible using specialist data recovery tools and test equipment and the services of a professional data recovery company.